evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 ## Exterior

-You can choose between 2 different paint colors when ordering this model.
+You can choose between 6 different paint colors when ordering this model.
+Additionally, you can choose between 2 wheels with sizes from 14 to 15 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).